 Where do we get our water?

-Dan or I will research local campgrounds, RV parks, National or State Parks.
-If we’re in an area of people we know who own a S&B, we kindly ask them if we can fill our bladder.
+The first place we look to get clean potable water is if there are campgrounds or RV parks in the area.
+If we’re in an area of people we know who own a house, we kindly ask them if we can fill our bladder.
 Sometimes, we will ask a business who may have a water spigot and either offer them a couple bucks or support their business with a purchase.